 Need a break from the bustling city energy of Barcelona and get a nature fix?
 Escape into the amazing vast outdoors of the Monstant region, that houses 30 over world renown rock climbing crags with 5,000 rock climbing routes of varying degrees of difficulty.

-A world class destination for outdoor climbing in Europe.
+A world-class destination for outdoor climbing in Europe.

 This area attracts the best climbers from Catalunya and beyond to do some premiere sport climbing.
 Admire the colourful limestone cliffs surrounding the idyllic hilltop town of Siurana.
-After a good day of climb, always squeeze a lovely drive up to this picturesque village with its shiny cobblestone streets, narrow winding passageways and grey stone buildings, all perched high above the rolling hills and autumn countryside below.
+After a good day of climbing, always squeeze a lovely drive up to this picturesque village with its shiny cobblestone streets, narrow winding passageways and grey stone buildings, all perched high above the rolling hills and autumn countryside below.

 Some little facts about Siurana:

-The world class climber – Adam Ondra was seen on TV to have completed a famous route called Golpe De Estado here.
+The world-class climber – Adam Ondra was seen on TV to have completed a famous route called Golpe De Estado here.

 A Day of Adventure with Climbing Siurana